EdJaPe/CSCI345-Course-Materials/assignments/lab8.md

 2. What is *grafana*?
 3. Why might you want to use *prometheus*?
 4. When do such tools really become useful?
-5. When might you wnat to use them personally?
+5. When might you want to use them personally?

 ## Submitting Assignment